anirudhrathinam94/stuff/volunteering/01-basics/README.md

 - Hence we have continuous integration.
 Here every time a small change is made, it is immediately integrated and deployed.
 - This way if a change is made, devs have to deal with fewer bugs at a time and this greatly reduces the overall development time.

+So if we follow this methodology, our job is to get the code from the VCS, build it etc at regular intervals (per day, per commit etc).
+So the question is how to schedule it?

+One way to do it is to write a script that takes in packages as input and schedule it using cron but doing this all the time takes a lot of time and effort.
+So to schedule it we have certain tools like CruiseControl, Hudson, Jenkins, TeamCity, BuildForge, Bamboo etc.

+Here we will use Jenkins.